symfony/symfony-docs/book/http_fundamentals.rst

 Each "page" of your site is defined in a routing configuration file that maps different URLs to different PHP functions.
-The job of each PHP function, called a :term:`controller`, is to use information from the request - along with many other tools Symfony makes available - to create and return a ``Response`` object.
+The job of each PHP function, called a :term:`controller`, is to use information from the request - along with many other tools Symfony2 makes available - to create and return a ``Response`` object.
 In other words, the controller is where *your* code goes: it's where you interpret the request and create a response.